 Image Credit: Amanda Nisbet

-Terribly underestimated as a colour only to be used for little girls’ rooms, pink is a delicate hue which speaks of nurture, love and femininity.
+Terribly underestimated as a colour only to be used for little girls’ rooms, pink is a delicate hue in colour psychology which speaks of nurture, love and femininity.
 Its tones are comforting making it a favourite for bedrooms but it can easily be transferred to living room schemes if executed well.
 Give the colour a chance at adult life by opting for refreshing patterns and classic yet fuss-free furniture shapes like in this Amanda Nisbet design.
 An interesting combination of statement wallpaper and Art Deco-style console table make an unlikely but successful pairing.

 "Give pink a chance at adult life with refreshing patterns and classic, fuss-free shapes".

-It’s no surprise that yellow is connected with joy, optimism and energy.
+It’s no surprise that yellow is connected with joy, optimism and energy in colour psychology.
 Whether it’s mustard, lemon or baby yellow, the hue is always unmistakably vibrant.
 Playful yellow shades make a perfect match for children’s bedroom and nurseries, but the colour can also be grown-up (à la this suite at Hotel Bel-Air) and works in practically any room you want it to.
 Like so many bright tones, it can be tricky to make work in a room from top to bottom, but statement yellow furniture and bold yellow accessories make for beautiful styling.
 Stick with golden shades and utilise the colour in darkened areas of your home to bring a feeling of light and space into action.

 Image Credit: The Dorchester Collection